The Samsung Galaxy Buds 2 Pro earbuds promise a lot.

 The Buds 2 Pro come with a best-in-class IPX7 rating, meaning the earbuds can survive up to 30 minutes in up to a metre of fresh water.
 It surpasses rival ANC earbuds’ ratings (usually IPX4) and is ideal for all weather conditions and the most intense workouts.

 The one feature Samsung hasn’t improved upon is battery life.
-Five hours in the earbuds (with ANC on) is average at best and puts it on a par with the AirPods Pro, but lags behind the Sony XM4’s eight hours.
+Five hours in the earbuds (with ANC on) is average at best and lags behind the AirPods Pro 2's six and Sony XM5’s eight hours on a single charge.
 You get a total of 18 hours with the case (ANC on), and with ANC off the Buds 2 Pro earbuds’ single-charge goes up to eight hours.
+That's also much lower than Apple's 30 hours and Sony's 24 hours in their flagship buds.
 In use, the buds kept us going on our weekly commute without the battery life hitting rock bottom, but we can imagine wanting extra hours when on a long-haul flight.

 Thankfully, a fast charge of five minutes will give you one hour of battery and they can be charged wirelessly or via USB-C.